 Why Choose Projects Abroad?

 At Projects Abroad, we are proud to offer volunteer projects, work experience placements and language courses of the highest quality.
-Founded in 1992, Projects Abroad has now sent nearly 100,000 volunteers from all walks of life to thousands of volunteer projects throughout the world.
+Founded in 1992, Projects Abroad has now sent 115,000 volunteers from all walks of life to thousands of volunteer projects throughout the world.
 In every community overseas we employ full time local staff to ensure that our volunteers work on worthwhile local programmes and that they are well supported and safe.

 Of course there are a number of organisations which offer similar programmes to us and we are often asked what sets us apart.